Find out what personal liability insurance covers and how much you need.Get Free Quotes

-Personal liability insurance is all about protecting your assets.
-Sometimes referred to as “civil liability,” this coverage provides a safety net should you find yourself responsible for covering property damage or bodily injury to another party.
+Personal liability insurance is a type of coverage that protects you if you cause property damage or bodily injury to another party.
+Sometimes referred to as “civil liability,” this coverage is all about protecting your assets in the event that you are responsible for covering property damage or bodily injury to others.

 Personal liability coverage is a standard component of most homeowners insurance policies.
 Coverage limits can vary from one policy to another, but these can be increased for an additional premium.